mechpen/mechpen.github.io/src/posts/2020-11-23-malloc/index.md

 and `bk` fields into a double-linked list.
 The `fd_nextsize` and `bk_nextsize` fields are not used.

 Index 64 to 126 are for large bins.
-Each large bin has chunks of different sizes.
-Chunks of the same size are linked in a list by the `fd` and `bk` fields.
+Each large bin is a list of lists.
+Because each bin has chunks of different sizes, chunks of the same size are linked in a list by the `fd` and `bk` fields.
 These chunk lists are sorted by chunk sizes and linked by the `fd_nextsize` and `bk_nextsize` fields.
 This data structure design is for quickly finding a chunk with the requested size.

 ## 3. malloc